tarwn/lessthandot-hugo/blogs/content/posts/2008-08-22-how-do-you-check-if-a-temporary-table-ex.md

 END
 ```

-And yes this time it does exist since it&#8217;s a global table
+And yes this time it does exist since it's a global table

 I have also added this to our wiki, read it here: [Check If Temporary Table Exists][1]